-Four residence hall clusters and a fifth apartment-style upperclass complex are each managed by a full-time professional resident director who coordinates all aspects of the community, including training and supervising undergraduate resident assistants (RAs), coordinating programming efforts, participating in the campus judicial process; and providing counseling, mediation, and crisis management as necessary.
-The RAs assist in hall management and help students make the transition to group living using the extensive training they receive in peer counseling, ethical leadership, activities planning, and community building.
+Four residence hall clusters and a fifth apartment-style upperclass complex are each managed by a full-time professional campus living coordinator who coordinates all aspects of the community, including training and supervising undergraduate campus living advisors (CLAs), coordinating programming efforts, participating in the community standards process; and providing counseling, mediation, and crisis management as necessary.
+The CLAs assist in hall management and help students make the transition to group living using the extensive training they receive in peer counseling, ethical leadership, activities planning, and community building.

-The Office of Residence Life administers housing and food service contracts; coordinates room assignments; manages staff selection, training, and supervision; provides leadership development opportunities; and offers curricular support programs, including New Student Orientation, Parents' Preview, and Family Weekend.
+The Office of Campus Living administers housing and food service contracts; coordinates room assignments; manages staff selection, training, and supervision; provides leadership development opportunities; and offers curricular support programs, including New Student Orientation, Parents' Preview, and Family Weekend.